 Our Commitment to the Environment

 When you buy an antique diamond ring, you know that the stones used in the piece were mined before the mining of conflict diamonds, the importance of which cannot be overstated.
-Often times the stones are over 100 years old, ensuring that their environmental and social impact were well before the time of conflict mining, which began in the 1970's and still continues today.
+Often times the stones are over 100 years old, ensuring that their environmental and social impact was well before the time of conflict mining, which began in the 1970s and still continues today.
 We always urge customers to buy vintage because it requires no additional strain on the environment, as it utilizes existing stones rather than demanding new ones be mined.
 If you are concerned with making an eco-friendly choice for an engagement ring, choosing a vintage ring is simply your most green option!

 The modern diamond market urges the consumer to think of a diamond as an investment, with an emphasis on buying a brand new stone to adorn an engagement ring.
 At Trumpet & Horn, we couldn't disagree more!
 We like to look at diamonds as more of a precious heirloom, to be treasured, loved, and then passed on to the next generation.